kakyoism/karagen/README.md

 ## FAQ

-### The progress ring seems to spin for ever.
+### The progress ring seems to spin forever.

-- On the first run, `karagen`'s backend must download data from remove server, which may take a few minutes depending on your internet connection.
+- On the first run, `karagen`'s backend must download data from a remove server, which may take a few minutes depending on your internet connection.
 - In some country, you may need a VPN to complete the download.
 - Once the data is fully downloaded, the subsequent runs will be much faster.